nasa/osal/docs/OSAL-Configuration-Guide.md

 There are a few ways to map these host file systems to OSAL file
 systems:

--   **Map existing target file systems to a OSAL path**.
+-   **Map existing target file systems to an OSAL path**.
 This is one of the most common ways to map the Non-Volatile disk to the OSAL.
 The OSAL relies on the target OS to create/mount a file system and it simply is given a mapping to the disk to allow the OSAL to access it.

 -   **Create EEPROM/Flash/ATA File systems**.
-The OSAL has the ability on some targets to format or initialize a EEPROM or ATA disk device.
+The OSAL has the ability on some targets to format or initialize an EEPROM or ATA disk device.
 This is less commonly used.

 -   **Create RAM File Systems**.
 The OSAL can create RAM disks on the